 “As investors continue to prepare for the anticipated increase in distressed opportunities, they must understand the key differences between traditional and distressed transactions,” Tatjana said.
 “Understanding these differences will help investors to avoid unpleasant surprises, anticipate potential issues and ultimately achieve better results.”

-The full article, “What you Need to Know When Buying a Distressed Business,” was published by ValueWalk on December 16 and is available online.
+The full article, “What you Need to Know When Buying a Distressed Business,” was originally published by ValueWalk on December 16 and is available online.
+The article was also published by Entrepreneur on December 17 and is available here.